cardputer-dev/cardputer-site/docs/getting-started.md

 #### ESP IDF

 ESPIDF stands for Espressif IoT Development Framework.
 It's an official software development framework maintained by Espressif Systems.
 It provides a comprehensive set of tools, libraries, and documentation for developing firmware for ESP32 and ESP8266-based devices.
 The [demo][usedemo] that comes with the board uses this.
-If you want to get started with C/C++ and want a robust dependency management solution check out their [Getting Started Guide][espidf].
+If you want to get started with C/C++ and want a robust dependency management.

+- [Getting Started Guide][espidf]
+- [Getting Started Video][espidf-video]

 #### Arduino IDE